-If you’re in an area where it’s raining, then mud and rain will cover your lens and TOEM starts out with limited options for what your camera can do before unlocking more items like the tripod.
+If you’re in an area where it’s raining, then mud and rain will cover your lens, and TOEM starts with limited options for what your camera can do before unlocking more items like the tripod.
 Specifically, the tripod and horn are neat because one helps to stabilize your shots while the other can be used to comedic effect when someone’s in your photo.

 Look at this Photograph

-[A copy of the game was provided by the publisher for review purposes.]
+[The publisher provided a copy of the game for review purposes.]